 - Between April and Sept., 70% of people reported that loneliness or isolation was the top contributing factor to mental health issues, followed by past trauma (46.1%) and relationship problems (42%).

 In its seventh year, the State of Mental Health in America report includes national and state data from all 50 states and the District of Columbia.
 State rankings reflect both adult and youth (age 12-17) data and are based on 15 mental health and access measures, including the prevalence of mental illness, substance use disorders and access to mental health services.

 Vermont ranked No. 1 for overall mental health, followed by Pennsylvania, Massachusetts, Maryland, and New Jersey.
-Nevada held its spot at No. 51, behind Idaho, Alaska, Oregon, and Colorado (see full list of rankings here).
+Nevada held its spot at No. 51, behind Idaho, Alaska, Oregon, and Colorado.
 The data was collected between 2017 and 2018 (pre-pandemic) from the Centers for Disease Control & Prevention, the Substance Abuse & Mental Health Services Administration (SAMHSA) and the U.S. Department of Education.
 Key findings show that the nation was ill-prepared from the start to tackle the mental health effects of the pandemic, with worsening mental health leading up to it:

 - Nationwide, almost one in five people (47.1 million) in the U.S. are living with a mental health condition.
 That number increased by about 1.5 million over last year’s report.

 - About 10% of youth in the U.S have severe depression.
 This was highest among youth who identify as more than one race, at 12%.